memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 > "A property value is an **array** of zero or more bytes that contain information associated with the property.
 Properties might have an empty value if conveying true-false information.
 In this case, the presence or absence of the property is sufficiently descriptive." [[DTSpec]](https://www.devicetree.org/specifications/)

-This is basically just a fancy way of saying that Devicetree supports properties without a value assignment, as well as properties with one or multiple values.
+This is basically just a fancy way of saying that Devicetree supports properties without a value assignment and properties with one or multiple values.
 The [[DTSpec]](https://www.devicetree.org/specifications/) then goes ahead and provides the following possible _"property values"_ and their representation in memory.
 In our table, we can skip the memory representation since we've learned that [Zephyr doesn't compile the DTS files into a binary](#compiling-the-devicetree):

 | Type                   | Description                                                            |
 | :--------------------- | :--------------------------------------------------------------------- |